Thalomid Capsules (other anticancer medicines)

 Pain or swelling in your legs, especially in your lower leg or calves.

 This may be due to blood clots in the veins of your leg.
 These can happen during treatment, or after treatment has stopped.

 Feeling short of breath or getting tired easily after light physical activity, and swollen ankles and feet.

-This could be due to heart failure, a condition where the heart muscle cannot pump blood strongly enough to supply blood throughout the body.
+This could be due to high blood pressure in the lungs or heart failure, a condition where the heart muscle cannot pump blood strongly enough to supply blood throughout the body.

 Vomiting blood or material that looks like coffee grounds, bleeding from the back passage, black sticky bowel motions (stools) or bloody diarrhoea.